marcoloco23/Mentor/src/README.md

-# Mentor Backend
+# Ted Backend

-A powerful AI coaching system that leverages long-term memory for personalized mentorship.
+A playful, loyal AI companion that leverages long-term memory for personalized friendship and support.

 ## Architecture Overview

-The Mentor backend is built around a clean, modular architecture with clear separation of concerns:
+The Ted backend is built around a clean, modular architecture with clear separation of concerns:

 ```
 src/